catmaid/CATMAID/scripts/data/README.md

 Starting the server
 -------------------

-To start the server, th `serve-directory.py` script has to be started, ideally from a terminal/shell.
-It expects to parameters, a port to provide image access from and a certificate file.
+To start the server, the `serve-directory.py` script has to be started, ideally from a terminal/shell.
+It expects two parameters: a port to provide image access from and a certificate file.
 The port can be any number greater than 1024.
-If a port should be already in use by another program, the `serve-directory.py` script will fail with an error and you have to try a different port.
+If a port is already in use by another program, the `serve-directory.py`script will fail with an error and you have to try a different port.

 Assuming a terminal is open and the current working directory is the directory of the `serve-directory.py` file (typically on a USB drive), a start command